dscho/xkcd/content/comics/2025-6-11-good-science.md

 2) ammonium hydroxide

-[Miss Lenhart, standing, and Jill, seated at desk]
+[Miss Lenhart is  standing and Jill is seated at desk]

 Jill: Wait, why did ***ammonia*** score so high?
 How did it even get on the list?